Bug Out Bag

 One of the best fire-making devices available to anyone is a simple Bic disposable lighter.
 They’re inexpensive, light and readily available almost everywhere.

 The best part is they give you the ability to start fires with little to no training.
-Any bug out bag should have a few.
 Extra lighters would also make a good barter item.

 Other than several disposable lighters you should consider packing a windproof lighter, ferrocerium rod, or waterproof matches in your bag to make a complete fire kit.

 A good first aid kit is an absolute necessity.
 Make sure you don’t skimp in this area.
-This is one of the most common bug out bag mistakes.
+This is one of the most common BOB mistakes.

-The list below is what I consider a minimum for a bug out bag first aid kit:
+The list below is what I consider a minimum for a first aid kit:

 For normal cuts and scrapes, the Adventure Medical .5 First Aid Kit is great for this purpose because of its small size and the quality of the materials they pack in it.
 This kit will provide the base for your first aid kit.